mbabynames search ✿

 Maren Elizabeth

-"noble and strong" (Maren) meets "pledged to God" (Elizabeth).
+"of the sea" (Maren) meets "pledged to God" (Elizabeth).
 The combination reads as complete.
 Neither name overshadows the other.
 Maren is 2 syllables.
 Elizabeth at 4 adds length and rhythm.

 Maren Victoria